-Given that you’ve found this article, you’re clearly looking for the best pod coffee machine, which tells me you want decent coffee but that convenience is of particular importance to you.
+Given that you’ve found this post, it’s clear you’re searching for the best pod coffee machine, indicating you value both decent coffee and convenience.

-You’re probably a busy person who can’t start the day without coffee, but who likewise can’t be spending half an hour messing about with a morning coffee ritual, and this is actually what the perfect pod coffee machines are all about.
+You’re likely a busy individual who can’t start the day without coffee but doesn’t have the time for an elaborate morning coffee ritual.
+This is precisely what the best pod coffee machines are designed for.

-Inspired by this marital banter, he decided to try to invent a home coffee makeking device that would replicate the coffee which had brewed a particular coffee bar in Rome hugely popular.
+Inspired by this marital banter, he set out to create a home coffee machine that could replicate the exceptional coffee which had made a particular coffee bar in Rome immensely popular.

 You haven’t heard of this machine?
 I think you probably have ;-), it’s called Nespresso!

-Mr. Favre had to play the long game to sell this machine to Nestle’, he ended up working for them in their warehouse initially, working his way up to being among their food scientists.
+Mr. Favre had to be patient to sell this machine to Nestlé.
+He began working in their warehouse, gradually advancing to become one of their food scientists.

-It wasn’t until 11 years later in 1986 that Nespresso machines were launched – and this was only thanks to him getting himself an assignment to Nestle in Japan where he could pitch the idea to the CEO there.
+It wasn’t until 11 years later, in 1986, that Nespresso machines were launched.
+This was only possible because he secured an assignment with Nestlé in Japan, where he could pitch the idea to the CEO there.

-So Nespresso was the first-ever coffee pod machine, but that doesn’t necessarily make it the best.
+So, while Nespresso was the first-ever coffee pod machine, that doesn’t necessarily make it the best.

-There are Lavazza pod machines (which Eric Favre also invented!), other disk and capsule machines, and there are even different forms of Nespresso machines these days, so finding the perfect pod machine for you probably isn’t as simple a task as it may seem.
+There are Lavazza pod machines (which Eric Favre also invented!), other disk and capsule machines, and even various types of Nespresso machines today.
+Therefore, finding the best pod machine for you might not be as straightforward as it seems.

 But never fear, Kev is here.
-I’m simple ;-), and I’ll do my really best to make it as modest as possible for you to figure out which is the perfect pod coffee makeking tool for you.
+I’m straightforward ;-), and I’ll do my utmost to simplify the process of figuring out which is the best pod coffee machine for you.

-On the face of it, a pod machine is a pod machine.
-Open the top, slap the pod or disk in, press the button and your coffee is delivered in under 60 seconds and Bobs your uncle (who’s Bob and why is he suddenly your Uncle?), you have a hassle-free decent cup of coffee to consume and you don’t even touch or see the coffee before it arrives in your cup.
+On the surface, a pod machine is a pod machine.
+Open the top, insert the pod or disk, press the button, and your coffee is ready in under 60 seconds.
+Bob’s your uncle (who’s Bob and why is he suddenly your Uncle?), you have a hassle-free, decent cup of coffee to enjoy without even touching or seeing the coffee before it arrives in your cup.

 Unfortunately, wrong.
-It’s not rather that modest, because those cheeky little coffee brewing tool manufacturers get up to all sorts of shenanigans to get you to buy their machines over anyone else’s.
+It’s not quite that simple, because those cheeky little coffee machine manufacturers get up to all sorts of shenanigans to get you to buy their machines over anyone else’s.

 So before I get into the best pod coffee machines I’ll take you through some of the pitfalls to avoid and some of the good things to look out for as well.